Skip to main content

 • Models generate Markdown/HTML output

-• Evaluated using TEDS (Tree Edit Distance Similarity)
+• Evaluated using TEDS (Tree Edit Distance Similarity).

-Stage 2: OCR → JSON (Downstream Usability)
+Stage 2: Structured JSON Extraction (Downstream Usability)

 • Markdown passed through standardized LLM (GPT-4o) with predefined schemas